enriqueseor/container-manager/README.md

 # Java Container Manager

 This [Java](https://www.java.com/en/) Container Manager is a simple tool to manage containers.
+All the user interface is done completely with JOptionPane, a Java library to show pop ups on screen.

 ## Table of Contents